5 Things I’m doing to deal with homesickness at uni

 Maybe it’s different for you.
 But, however you experience it, homesickness is never a pleasant thing to go through.

 So what can you do to cope with feeling homesick?

 First of all you need to know that you are not alone.
 So many people around you are going through the exact same thing.
 It might feel embarrassing, but you can talk to your flatmates or coursemates about it.
 Chances are they’ll want to talk too.

 And hey, mutual suffering is a great bonding experience so you’ll probably come out of it with some friends.

 Have you got a pinboard on the wall in your room?
 Use it.
 Take some photos of your friends, family, and pets so you can look at them when you miss them.
 You can also take framed photos although these may take up limited surface space!

 I have five photos pinned above my bed that I see every morning and evening.

 Make sure you have enough minutes on your phone to call home regularly, at least once or twice a week.
 Now I’m no longer at home, my little sister has to spend a lot of time home alone after school, so I try to call her during these times.

 If you’ve got a decent Wi-Fi connection, use FaceTime, Skype or Facebook Messenger for video calls.

-This first term is full of opportunities to socialise and get involved with societies.
+This first term is full of opportunities to get involved with societies, even if a lot of activities are taking place online at the moment.
 Join anything that you think could be interesting, you can always drop them later if you don’t enjoy it.